Managing the effects of the menopause

 For those experiencing symptoms it can be a difficult and stressful time.
 Everyone will experience the menopause differently and for some, symptoms can be quite severe and can affect people both physically and mentally.

-The menopause is a natural stage of life which affects around half of the population.
+The menopause is a natural stage of life which affects most women and other people who have a menstrual cycle.
 This can include:

 - trans people – 'trans' is an umbrella term used to describe people whose gender is not the same as the sex they were assigned at birth

-- intersex people – some people prefer the term 'differences in sex development' (DSD)
+- people with 'variations of sex development' (VSD) – some people might prefer to identify as intersex or use the term 'differences in sex development' (DSD)

 The menopause usually happens between 45 and 55 years of age but it can also happen earlier or later in someone's life.
 For many people symptoms last about 4 years, but in some cases symptoms can last a lot longer.